great-expectations/cloud/README.md

 invoke release
 ```

-This will create a new release version and push it to PyPi.
+This will create a new release version.
+On the next merge to `main`, the release will be uploaded to PyPi.
 A new docker tag will also be generated and pushed to [Docker Hub](https://hub.docker.com/r/greatexpectations/agent)